bigbluebutton/bbb-install/README.md

       http://mconf.github.io/api-mate/#server=http://xxx.xxx.xxx.xxx/bigbluebutton/&sharedSecret=yyy
 ~~~

+Since the server does not have a SSL certificate, use FireFox for sharing audio (at the time of this writing, FireFox does not require SSL to use WebRTC audio).
+However, Chrome *does* require a SSL certificate, so users will get an error when sharing their audio with WebRTC.

+We recommend installing an SSL certificate (see next section).

+## Install with SSL

-Let's say you want to setup the server with an SSL certificate (a very good idea).
-First, you need to configure a domain name, such as `bbb.my-server.com`, to resolve to the public IP address of your server.
+Before `bbb-install.sh` can install a SSL certificate, you first need to configure a domain name, such as `bbb.my-server.com`, to resolve to the public IP address of your server.
 That is, the command `dig bbb.my-server.com @8.8.8.8` should resolves to the public IP address of your server.

 Next, you need a valid e-mail address, such as `info@my-server.com`, to receive updates from Let's Encrypt.

-With these two pieces of information, you can use `bbb-install.sh` to automate the configuration of BigBlueButton server with an SSL certificate using the following command (we're using the sample hostname and e-mail in the command -- you would substitute your configuration):
+With these two pieces of information, you can use `bbb-install.sh` to automate the configuration of BigBlueButton server with an SSL certificate using the following command (here we using the sample hostname and e-mail in the command, but you would need to substitute your serverès hostname and your e-mail address):

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -s bbb.my-server.com -e info@my-server.com